-Treatment Name Maybe called Prescribed by What it does Beta Blocker ends in "lol" Bisoprolol, Carvedilol GP or Heart Failure Specialist Make your heart beat slower and stronger ACE Inhibitor ends in "pril or ARB ends in "sartan" Ramipril, Enalapril, Lisinopril, Candesartan, Losartan GP or Heart Failure Specialist Relax blood vessels to reduce strain on the heart Mineralocorticoid Receptor Antagonist - MRA Spironolactone, Eplerenone GP or Heart Failure Specialist Reduce excess fluid build up Loop Diuretics Furosemide, Bumetanide, Torsemide GP or Heart Failure Specialist Reduce excess fluid build up SGLT2 inhibitors (sodium- glucose transport protein 2 inhibitor) or ending in "gliflozins") Dapagliflozin Empagliflozin GP or Heart Failure Specialist Improve symptoms and reduce absorption of sugar in the kidneys ARNI (Angiotensin-Receptor- Neprilysin inhibitor) Sacubitril Valsartan (Entresto) Heart Failure Specialist Enhances protective systems that protect your heart.
-Lowers blood pressure Hyperpolarization-activated Cyclic Nucleotide-gated (HCN) channel blockers lvabradine Heart Failure Specialist Reduces heart rate when rate is more than expected when in normal rhythm Internal Cardiac Defibrillator ICD Heart Failure Specialist See next page Cardiac Resynchronisation Therapy CRT-D or CRT-P Heart Failure Specialist See next page
+Treatment Name Maybe called Prescribed by What it does Beta Blocker ends in "lol" Bisoprolol, Carvedilol GP or Heart Failure Specialist Make your heart beat slower and stronger ACE Inhibitor ends in "pril or ARB ends in "sartan" Ramipril, Enalapril, Lisinopril, Candesartan, Losartan GP or Heart Failure Specialist Relax blood vessels to reduce strain on the heart Mineralocorticoid Receptor Antagonist - MRA Spironolactone, Eplerenone GP or Heart Failure Specialist Reduce excess fluid build-up Loop Diuretics Furosemide, Bumetanide, Torsemide GP or Heart Failure Specialist Reduce excess fluid build-up SGLT2 Inhibitors (sodium- glucose transport protein 2 inhibitor) or ending in "gliflozins") Dapagliflozin Empagliflozin GP or Heart Failure Specialist Improve symptoms and reduce absorption of sugar in the kidneys ARNI (Angiotensin-Receptor- Neprilysin inhibitor) Sacubitril Valsartan (Entresto) Heart Failure Specialist Enhances protective systems that protect your heart.
+Lowers blood pressure Hyperpolarization-activated Cyclic Nucleotide-gated (HCN) channel blockers Ivabradine Heart Failure Specialist Reduces heart rate when rate is more than expected when in normal rhythm

-These are the most common tablets that will be prescribed, however depending on why you have heart failure, other tablets may be prescribed.
+These are the most common tablets that will be prescribed, however depending on why you have Heart Failure, other tablets may be prescribed.
 A good area for patients and their families to look at medicines is the NHS choices website.